Retro loop example — a real incident becomes a rule

 The retro loop operates at the conversation level.
 This lead went cold — why?
 The AI agent misclassified a response.
 The follow-up cadence was too aggressive.
 The building match was wrong.
 Each failure is a lesson.
 Each lesson becomes a rule.
 The CLAUDE.md grows by one line.

-# Retro loop example — actual production rule
+# Retro loop example — a real incident becomes a rule

 The macro loop operates at the pattern level.
 Not "what happened in this conversation" but "what's happening across 30,000 conversations this month?"
 Are qualification rates trending down?
 Is a particular building generating complaints?
 Are follow-up cadences converting differently in Dallas than Chicago?